Here is our list of top things to do to experience and enjoy the rich music and arts culture of Greensboro.

 12 PM – Lunch at Print Works Bistro

 Print Works Bistro features classical and modern versions of French bistro dishes created with locally sourced food.
-Relax a sun-filled dining room or dine outdoors on our creekside terrace.
+Relax in our sun-filled dining room or dine outdoors on our creekside terrace.
 Learn More.

 2 PM – Weatherspoon Art Museum